Britain says most children will not be given COVID jabs

-LONDON, July 19 (Reuters) - Britain said on Monday it has decided against giving mass COVID-19 vaccinations to all children and they would only be offered in certain situations such as when young people have underlying health conditions.
+LONDON (Reuters) -Britain said on Monday it has decided against giving mass COVID-19 vaccinations to all children and they would only be offered in certain situations such as when young people have underlying health conditions.

 Compared with adults, children are much less likely to develop severe illness following infection with the coronavirus.
 But the majority of British parents in a survey this month said they favoured giving their children a vaccine if offered it.